https://invisible-island.net/ncurses/man/

 for the parameters, it carries over SVr4's implementation detail for

-implementation provides extended versions of those functions which use
+ncurses provides extended versions of the functions using short

-short parameters, allowing applications to use larger color- and pair-
+parameters, allowing applications to use larger color and pair

 HISTORY

-SVr4 made internal changes, e.g., moving the storage for the color
+SVr4 made only internal changes, such as moving the storage of color

 o PDCurses (1992-present) inherited the 8-color limitation from